 After my last post about rain the summer-like weather has been around for a few days and I was tempted out bouldering one afternoon which left me with an extremely sore left big toe.
 So back on my cycle for a few short rides but I felt the need to get into the hills.
 Was tied up most of Saturday until tea time, but then a quickly packed sac with basic bivi equipment saw me strolling out of Longridge at 6pm.

-I planned to follow the first stage of my Longridge Skyline Walk [http://bowlandclimber.com/2013/02/02/longridge-skyline-walk/] and spend the night somewhere on Beacon Fell.
-What a beautiful warm evening as I walked through fields with lapwings tumbling overhead.
+I planned to follow the first stage of my Longridge Skyline Walk and spend the night somewhere on Beacon Fell.
+What a beautiful, warm evening as I walked through fields with lapwings tumbling overhead.
 The May blossom in the hedgerow was at its best, can’t you just smell it?

 Cattle were out enjoying the rich grass and were being a general inquisitive nuisance, charging about, one just has to be aware of any possible danger.
 The sheep and playful lambs were easier to share a field with.

 More troublesome cattle accompanied me up the fields into the woods of Beacon Fell.
-A few families were about in the car park but the cafe was closed.
-I had planned to arrive at the summit for sunset but cloud spoiled the scene.
+A few families were about in the car park, however the café was closed.
+I had planned to arrive at the summit for sunset, but cloud spoiled the scene.

-A new owl sculpture has been installed in place of the ‘hanging bat’ and I stumbled upon a wooden carving of a crocodile to complete my collection of Beacon Fell sculptures. [http://bowlandclimber.com/2012/11/29/beacon-fell-views-and-sculptures/ ]
+A new owl sculpture has been installed in place of the ‘hanging bat’ and I stumbled upon a wooden carving of a crocodile to complete my collection of Beacon Fell sculptures to date.

 My plan was to walk down the valley of the River Brock for a few miles.
 Bluebells and wild garlic abounded in the shade.

 I was impressed by the depth that the small river has carved for itself over the centuries.
 This is Dipper and Wagtail territory.
-The path was in a poor state boggy an eroded so progress was slow.
+The path was in a poor state, boggy and eroded, so progress was slow.
 Nothing much else stirred until I came across the tents of D of E teenagers near Waddecar Scout Camp, they were just stirring!